szalbuque/glances/README.md

 # How to use GLANCES to monitor Linux load
+## Load average
+The Load Average in Linux is an essential metric to monitor the usage of system resources easily.
+Keeping the load average in check helps ensure that your system does not experience a crash or sluggish sessions.
 ## Lab configuration
 ### AWS EC2 instance (created with terraform, see [here](terraform/main.tf)):
 * t2.micro